Telefonica/mistica-android/.github/PULL_REQUEST_TEMPLATE.md

 @copilot Please review this PR for potential breaking changes in the public API **within the `library` module only**.

 Focus on:
-- Public classes, interfaces, methods, or properties that are renamed, removed, or modified.
+- Removed or renamed public classes, interfaces, enums, methods, properties, or constants.
 - Changes in method signatures (parameters, return types).
-- Visibility changes (e.g., public → protected/private).
+- Visibility changes (e.g., public → protected/private/package-private).
 - Enum value removals.
+- Removal of public annotations or change of annotation values (e.g., @JvmOverloads, @Deprecated).
+- Behavioral changes that keep the signature but alter the contract (e.g., new exceptions thrown, different return values for same input).

 Review all modified files in the `library` module and comment on each breaking change.